Pamela Colloff: "Innocence Lost" and "Innocence Found"

-Colloff's two-part story, "Innocence Lost" and "Innocence Found" are about death row inmate Anthony Charles Graves, who was wrongly convicted in 1992 for the murder of a family in Somerville, Texas.
-After spending 18 years behind bars, Graves was freed in part due to Colloff's writing.
+Colloff's two-part story, "Innocence Lost" and "Innocence Found," published from 2010 to 2011, details the case of death row inmate Anthony Charles Graves, who was wrongly convicted in 1992 for the murder of a family in Somerville, Texas.
+One month after Colloff published "Innocence Lost," the Burleson County District Attorney's Office dropped all charges against Graves and released him after 18 years of incarceration.

-While writing this series, Colloff interviewed the prosecutor among other key witnesses.
-Colloff noticed discrepancies between the prosecutor's version of events and those presented by the police reports and testimonies in court.
-She used these inconsistencies in her series to highlight how Graves was wrongly convicted.

-Colloff's reporting of Graves' wrongful conviction had lasting consequences.
-One month after Colloff published "Innocence Lost," the Burleson County district attorney's office dropped all charges against Graves and released him from jail.
-Many believe Colloff's stories were the persuading factor that helped Graves to win his freedom.

 "The Innocent Man"

-Colloff's "The Innocent Man" is another two-part story she published about a wrongful conviction.
-In 1986, Michael Morton was convicted for the murder of his wife.
-After being wrongfully incarcerated for 25 years, Morton received freedom and public recognition of his innocence.
-"The Innocent Man" earned Colloff a nomination for the National Magazine Award that she won.
+Colloff's two-part 2013 story, "The Innocent Man," details the case of Michael Morton, who was wrongly convicted for the murder of his wife in 1986.
+After being incarcerated for 25 years, Morton was released, and Colloff subsequently won a National Magazine Award for her reporting.

-Initially, "The Innocent Man" was to be published as one cohesive piece instead of a two-part series.
-Colloff's editor suggested breaking the story into two parts when the story reached 16,000 words.
+The story was originally meant to be published as one cohesive piece, but Colloff's editor suggested breaking the story into two parts when the story reached 16,000 words.

 "96 Minutes"

-In "96 Minutes" Colloff collected dozens of quotations from survivors and witnesses of the August 1, 1966, shootings at the University of Texas at Austin.
-The 2006 story became the inspiration for Keith Maitland's 2016 documentary film Tower.
+Colloff's 2006 story, "96 Minutes," collected dozens of quotations from survivors and witnesses of the 1966 University of Texas tower shooting.
+It inspired Keith Maitland's 2016 documentary film Tower.

+Oklahoma Survivors' Act

+Colloff's 2026 stories about the Oklahoma Survivors' Act observed a new law that allowed survivors of domestic violence to ask for reduced sentences if their crimes were partly motivated by the abuse they faced.
+It inspired Colleen McCarty to run against the Tulsa incumbent known for fighting against those cases.